hieuvp/react-best-practices/README.md

 # React Best Practices

-This is a Chat App that shows how to architect a React Application using Redux, Router and Material UI.
+This is a Chat App that shows how to architect a React Application using Redux, Router, Firebase and Material UI.

 # Package by feature